CuSO4Gem/jrme/doc/README-EN.md

 editor = Default editor

 [plugin]
-JAttribute = Config node plugins.
+JAttribute = JAttribute plugins.
 Should be divide by "," journal format = Journal format support plugins.
 Should be divide by ","
 ```
 # Plugins
 Jrme is flexible.
-It support config nodes plugin and journal format plugin to extend function.
+It support JAttributes plugin and journal format plugin to extend function.
 Plugins are save at *~/.jrme/plugin/*
-## Config Node Plugin
+## JAttribute Plugin
 Every JAttribute include "key" and "valus".
 Plugins can get whole journal befor user type in journal and while user saving journal.
 Plugin can modify journal at that time.
 1. Every plugin should have a default value to set while user prepare to type in journal.
 2. Every plugin can get whole journal befor user type in journal and while user saving journal.
 Plugin can modify journal at that time.